 Confession time.
-It’s October 21st, just 10 days away from Halloween, and I don’t have a single Halloween decoration around my house.
+It’s officially the second half of October, just a couple weeks away from Halloween, and I don’t have a single Halloween decoration around my house.
 I’m not going to let the negative self-talk going on in my brain get the best of me and tell me that this means I’m failing at momhood.
 NOPE.
 I’m going to embrace the current situation for what it is and remind myself that I’ve been too busy spending quality time with my kiddos before, during, and after work to even think about rummaging through my attic to find my dusty BOO-themed décor.

-But to alleviate the tinge of mommy-guilt I feel for robbing my kids of a festive Halloween thus far (there’s that negative self-talk creeping in), I decided to visit my favorite blog of all time for a fun food-based, kid-centered, BOO-licious, snack-tastic craft idea.
-The blog, you ask?
-HeidiPowell.net, of course. 😉
+But to alleviate the tinge of mommy-guilt I feel for robbing my kids of a festive Halloween thus far (there’s that negative self-talk creeping in), I decided to whip up some fun food-based, kid-centered, BOO-licious, snack-tactic crafts.

 Not only do my kiddos love to eat these, they love even more that they can do this easily on their own, no matter the age.
 So just in time for school and church Halloween parties, here is our family’s simple how-to.
 You’re welcome.